-After signing up, I had to put in some personal data about me, like age, gender, height and weight.
-Then comes a step-by-step tutorial on using the headset, starting with the cleansing phase.
-To make sure the electrode pads attach securely, you have to clean the area behind your ears and brush any stray hairs aside.
+What do I mean?
+Well, to make sure the electrode pads attach securely, you have to clean the area behind your ears and brush any stray hairs aside.

 Arranging the headset is extremely easy.
-It doesn’t slip as I feared and it doesn’t weigh more than a pair of headphones.
-In a short time, I didn’t feel its weight anymore.
-Then, I attached the electrodes like in the tutorial and cringed at the thought of removing them afterward (it’s not painless, so you know.)
+It didn’t slip as I had feared and it didn’t weigh more than a pair of headphones.
+In a short time, I barely felt it anymore.
+So I attached the electrodes like in the tutorial and cringed at the thought of removing them afterward (it’s not painless, fyi.)

 After pressing and holding the power button for 4 seconds, I heard a long sound and watched as the headset connected to the Bluetooth on my phone and paired.
-This process is almost instant and without hitch.
+This process was almost instantaneous and went off without a hitch.

 How does wearing it feel?

-Now, for the hard part – letting those electrical pulses into the vestibular nerve so they can reach the hypothalamus and influence my sleep patterns.
-I didn’t know what I expected those to feel like but the slight tingling, pinching sensation took me by surprise and made this feel so much more real.
+Then, came the hard part – letting those electrical pulses into the vestibular nerve so that they could reach the hypothalamus and influence my sleep patterns.
+I didn’t know what to expect but the slight tingling, pinching sensation took me by surprise and made this feel so much more real.

-Thankfully, the sensations are described on the app so I knew the Sleep headset was doing what it was supposed to.
+Thankfully, the app mentions feeling these sensations so I knew the Sleep headset was doing its job.
 To tune it correctly, I was asked to increase the power level of the device from the app until I could feel a “gentle rocking sensation”.

-For the initial three times, I didn’t feel any difference and I was trying hard not to let my own eager self influence the result.
-Finally, at level 4, I started feeling like my head was swaying from side to side.
-It wasn’t a dizziness per se; I felt like a baby, rocked to sleep, believe it or not.
+Honestly, I didn’t feel any difference between level 1 and 3 and I was trying hard not to let my own eagerness influence the result.
+Finally, at level 4, I started feeling as if my head was swaying from side to side.
+I wasn’t dizzy per se; I felt like a baby, rocked to sleep, believe it or not.

 That feeling continued steadily for the next 30 minutes, the recommended amount of time to wear the device before going to bed.
 Towards the end, my eyes fell shut and I was lulled into going to sleep.

-The next morning, I saw the app keeping track of the period I had worn the device.
+The next morning, I checked the app and it had kept track of the time I had worn the device.

 What were the immediate effects?

 For the next two weeks, I tried using the device every single night.
 The first thing I noticed – sleep did come faster.
-My body felt relaxed and heavy in a way, almost begging me to fall into the mattress.
+My body felt relaxed and heavy in a way, almost begging me to close my eyes and fall asleep.

-My anxiety had not disappeared, in the sense that I was still keenly aware of the next days’ tasks but I was no longer waking up once every hour to think about them.
+My anxiety was still there, in the sense that I was still keenly aware of the work waiting for me but I was no longer waking up several times during the night, restless and overthinking everything.

-Just as I was getting results, we had to leave for CES and I left Modius SLEEP at home (afraid I’d oversleep this time!)
+Just as I was seeing results, we had to leave for CES and I left Modius SLEEP at home (afraid I’d oversleep this time!)

-However, I started using it again as we returned from the States, when the jet lag turned into falling asleep at 3am and waking up four hours later.
-Or again, waking up two or three times per night, usually plagued by bad dreams.
+However, I started using it again as we returned from the States when the jet lag turned into falling asleep at 3 am and waking up four hours later.
+Or as I started again to wake up two or three times per night, usually plagued by bad dreams.

 Turns out, Modius SLEEP works great when you’re jet-lagged too!
 In a week and a half, I was falling asleep at normal hours and stayed that way for at least 7 hours straight.
 I’m now writing this after a full night’s sleep, wide awake and refreshed instead of groggy and caffeinated.

-Modius SLEEP worked when I was too stressed out to sleep and on a different time zone.
-One thing to note: I did try to go directly to sleep after using it, bypassing Instagram, drinking coffee, reading on my Kindle and other activities.
+Modius SLEEP worked when I was too stressed out to sleep and in a different time zone.
+One thing to note: I did try to go directly to sleep after using it, bypassing Instagram, drinking coffee, reading on my Kindle and other similar activities.

-It’s also worth noting I do not suffer from chronic insomnia so I can’t really say how well this product does for someone with more serious sleep issues.
-But if you’re going through a rough patch, you’re in a constant state of anxiety and can’t or don’t want to use medicine or herbal cures to fall asleep, this gadget will do the trick.
+It’s also worth noting I do not suffer from chronic insomnia so I can’t really say how well this product works for someone with more serious sleep issues.
+But if you’re going through a rough patch, you’re in a constant state of anxiety, and can’t or don’t want to have to use pills or herbal remedies to fall asleep, this gadget will do the trick.